inkVerb/Verber/README.md

 	A. Exit codes from bash scripts
 		1. Scripts are ordered to minimize damage if exited from an error.
 WordPress, for example, will finish the basic install requirements before attempting a plugin download.
 		2. Note: All bash scropts have a "set -e" declaration, so included scripts that exit other than 0 will abort the entire process.
 Here are some codes:
 		- 0 - non-fatal exit
+		- 1 - used by Linux
+		- 2 - used by Linux
+		- 3 - aborted by user at prompt (changed mind, didn't type 'yes', etc.)
+		- 4 - failed attempt, such as a file not downloaded or login credentials rejected, thus cannot proceed
+		- 5 - unmet credentials (ie variables for a bash script are incomplete or incorrect)
+		- 6 - catostrophic error (something is wrong that shouldn't be possible, such as a script is messed up or something was changed manually-incorrectly)
-		- 11 - already installed dilemma ('already installed' reports 11 only if it would cause a problem to continue, this is a mass-exit to avoid conflict.
+		- 7 - already installed dilemma ('already installed' reports 7 only if it would cause a problem to continue, this is a mass-exit to avoid conflict.
 A benign 'already installed' will exit 0)
-		- 22 - unmet dependency (the basic 'do your homework' message: something else should have been done first, but can't be complete automatically)
+		- 8 - unmet dependency (the basic 'do your homework' message: something else should have been done first, but can't be complete automatically)
-		- 33 - aborted by user at prompt (changed mind, didn't type 'yes', etc.)
-		- 44 - failed attempt, such as a file not downloaded or login credentials rejected, thus cannot proceed
-		- 55 - unmet credentials (ie variables for a bash script are incomplete or incorrect)
-		- 66 - catostrophic error (something is wrong that shouldn't be possible, such as a script is messed up or something was changed manually-incorrectly)
-		- 77 - depreciated (you are running a version of something too old)
 	B. If statements, checks, and inclusions
 		1. Scripts are organized to keep file size small and to standardize system-wide jobs, not to be fool-proof for lazy programming or new users.
 		2. Many "if" checks and "usage" messages could be included in serfs, but are not because the user should more or less know what he is doing.
 Such errors will be in yoemen for easier command line use and a GUI.